mamba-org/mamba/docs/source/usage/specs.rst

      - greater that ``2.1.0``
      - and less than ``3.0``.

-To create a :cpp:type:`VersionSpec <mamba::specs::VersionSpec>` from a string, we parse it with :cpp:func:`VersionSpec.parse <mamba::specs::VersionSpec::parse>`.
+To create a |VersionSpec| from a string, we parse it with :cpp:func:`VersionSpec.parse <mamba::specs::VersionSpec::parse>`.
 To check if a given version matches a version spec, we use :cpp:func:`VersionSpec.contains <mamba::specs::VersionSpec::contains>`.